In the world of long-distance travel, having the best solar generator for your RV can really come in handy.

 The reason for this is mainly because of the need for power in various locations that could be outside your RV.

-For example, let's say you would like to sit outside in the sun whilst you work, now it does not help so much to have a fixed source of power inside your RV when it is needed outside.
+For example, let's say you would like to sit outside in the sun while you work, now it does not help so much to have a fixed source of power inside your RV when it is needed outside.

 This is why a solar generator that is lightweight/moveable is paramount to the overall portability.